How do we achieve real safety?

-We believe civil rights organizations and Jewish communal institutions have no business participating in further endangering those in Trump and Bibi’s crosshairs by dispatching police, ICE and FBI agents to trade tips with an occupying army.
-We also believe so called progressive cities must end their participation in these programs.
+Civil rights organizations and Jewish communal institutions have no business dispatching police, ICE and FBI agents to trade tips with an occupying army.
+We believe so-called progressive cities must end their participation in these programs..

 Successful organizing is about seeing where we can slow, stall, or chip away at the big systems hurting us, our communities, and our neighbors.
 Although we know that ending these exchanges will not end police violence or deportations in the U.S., abolish Israel’s violations of Palestinian rights, or terminate all security collusion between the U.S. and Israel, we must start somewhere.
 This is one small contribution that JVP can and should be making to the larger fight against state violence.
 Collectively we have the power to stop these police exchange programs, and we think it’s a critical way to move towards liberation and justice for all.